ioantsep/realtime-pipeline-flink/README.md

 The goal of this project is to build a real-time air pollution data pipeline on a single node cluster, using only open sources frameworks, that:
 - [x] collects data with a sensor,
 - [x] utilizes a message queue to receive and deliver the data through Apache Kafka,
-- [x] uses the Apache Flink to move the data into different sinks (Apache Cassandra and Elasticsearch), as an Extract - Load data flow,
+- [x] uses the Apache Flink to move the data into different sinks (Apache Cassandra and Elasticsearch) as an Extract - Load data flow,
 - [x] creates a dashboard that displays the information using Kibana

 ## **Tools - Frameworks** ##